plone/plone.app.robotframework/docs/source/tutorial.rst

 Write a robot test for an existing Plone add-on
 ===============================================

-This is a tutorial to get started with writing functional Selenium tests for an existing Plone add-on with Robot Framework.
+This is a tutorial for getting started with writing functional Selenium tests for an existing Plone add-on with Robot Framework.

-Let's assumpt that we have an add on called **my.product**.
+Let's assumpt that we have an add-on **my.product**.

 Update requirements
 -------------------

-At first, we need to fix our product to required all the necessary dependencies for running Robot Framework tests.
-For that, we update
+At first, we need to fix our product to require all the necessary dependencies for running Robot Framework tests.

 To fix our dependencies, we update ``my.product/setup.py`` with::